-When a tropical cyclone (TC) experiences a period of intensification and its intensity increases by 30 kt (1 kt $\approx 0.51$ m s-1) or more over a 24-h interval, it is said to undergo "rapid intensification" (RI).
+When a tropical cyclone (TC) experiences a period of intensification and its intensity increases by 30 kt or more over a 24-hour interval, it is said to undergo "rapid intensification" (RI).
 RI is one of the most pressing challenges in tropical meteorology, not only because TCs that intensify quickly present a big problem for the public, but also because RI is notoriously difficult to predict.
 The prediction difficulties stem in part from a lack of scientific understanding.
 For example, there is no consensus on what processes cause RI or what conditions must be met for RI to happen.
 Scholars that study RI usually examine canonical RI events, that is, events where a weak, incipient TC enters a sustained period of RI and strengthens into a major hurricane (a "marathon" in the parlance of this paper).
 The present study documents that RI can also take on a "sprint" mode.
 We show that marathon and sprint modes have distinct underlying mechanisms, and we argue that the existence of multiple RI modes should be acknowledged for better understanding and predicting RI.

 The idea that multiple modes of RI exist is not entirely new.
-In one of the earliest studies on RI, Holliday and Thompson (1979) partitioned western Pacific RI events into two types, depending on whether the minimum pressure decreases steadily (type 1) or abruptly (type 2).
+In one the earliest studies on RI, Holliday and Thompson (1979) partitioned western Pacific RI events into two types, depending on whether the minimum pressure decreases steadily (Type 1) or abruptly (Type 2).
 Subsequent studies, however, did not develop this concept further, and the idea that multiple types of RI exist fell into oblivion.

 Almost 40 years after Holliday and Thompson (1979), Ryglicki et al. (2018a) resurrected the idea that not all RI events are created equal.
 They classified RI events as either classical or atypical, where atypical RI events are those that occur in moderate vertical wind shear (atypical because moderate vertical wind shear is climatologically associated with weakening; Rios-Berrios and Torn 2017).
-The classical and atypical RI modes of Ryglicki et al. (2018a), however, neither seem to be congruent with the type 1 and 2 RI modes of Holliday and Thompson (1979), nor with two modes of RI that we document in this study.
+The classical and atypical RI modes of Ryglicki et al. (2018a), however, neither seem to be congruent with the Type 1 and 2 RI modes of Holliday and Thompson (1979), nor with two modes of RI that we document in this study.

 Most RI-themed papers are agnostic about the issue of whether or not multiple types of RI exist.
 This is not a flaw in itself, but it could explain why the literature is lacking consensus on some aspects of RI.
 One prominent debate concerns the role of particularly vigorous convective cells, often called convective bursts.
 Some studies argue that convective bursts are triggers of RI (e.g., Guimond et al. 2010; Chen and Zhang 2013; Wang and Wang 2014), whereas other studies argue that there is no causal relationship between convective bursts and RI (e.g., Rogers 2010; Judt and Chen 2016).
-Some observational studies even imply a negative relationship between convective bursts and RI as symmetric rings of moderate convection are a more common precursor to
+Some observational studies even imply a negative relationship between convective bursts and RI as symmetric rings of moderate convection are a more common precursor to RI compared to deep, asymmetric bursts (e.g., Kieper and Jiang 2012; Jiang and Ramirez 2013).
+The present study offers a solution for this debate by showing that convective bursts play a key role in one type of RI, but not in the other.